 - Let the dough rise in a warm place until doubled in size, around about 1 hour.
 The exact rise time will depend on your room temperature.

 - Shape each piece into a little ball.
-Roll each ball out into a circle around 4 ½ inches (11cm) in diameter.
+Roll each ball into a circle around 4 ½ inches (11cm) in diameter.

 - Spread each piece with about ¾ teaspoon of pesto, leaving a little border around.
-Add on a sprinkle of cheese, then fold the dough circle in half.
+Add a sprinkle of cheese, then fold the dough circle in half.

 - Place the half circle into the loaf pan with the edges facing up.
 Continue with the remaining dough and pesto, stacking the layers of dough.
-You might need to balance the loaf pan with the long end facing up when you add the dough into it, so the pieces don't fall flat.
+You might need to balance the loaf pan with the long end facing up when you add the dough so the pieces don't fall flat.

 - Cover the loaf pan with compostable plastic wrap or place it in a warm and humid place to rise again until doubled in size.
-You can create a warm and humid spot by placing the bread in a turned-off oven, next to a mug of boiled water.
+You can create a warm and humid spot by placing the bread in a turned-off oven next to a mug of boiled water.

 - Preheat the oven to 350°F (180°C).

-- Bake the pesto bread for around 25-30 minutes until deep golden brown.
+- Bake the pesto bread for around 35 minutes until deep golden brown.
 If it is browning too fast, you can cover the top of the pesto bread with aluminum foil.

 - Brush the top of the bread with melted butter and sprinkle with flaky salt.